gotojohn/MAB-Integration-With-CM/README.md

 # Troubleshooting
 Read the logs with cmtrace.exe (Microsoft).
 Run the script with the param "DEBUG" for more details.
+Run the script with the param "TEST" if unsure about the query.
+View the console and logs.
 If incorrect credentials has been entered, just remove the saved credentials and try again.